Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

       bail!();
    }

-Checking a bunch of conditions and returning early is also a common pattern, so there is even a |ensure|_ macro for this, it takes a condition and returns early, if this is not true:
+Furthermore, we can use the |ensure|_ macro for returning early depending on a condition:

 .. code-block:: rust